MoumitaKamal/Cryptography-Cypher-geneartor-and-Decryptor/README.md

 **CipherGenerator**

   This code takes a plain text as input and generates Atbash cipher, Caesar ciphere, or Vigenere cipher (as per user chioce).
-The vigenere cipher generation part of the code is currently incomplete.
+To learn more about how to encrypt and decrypt a vigenere cypher go to [this link](https://www.dcode.fr/vigenere-cipher)

 **CaesarCipherDecryptor**